partigabor/aromatica-old/content/_index.md

 +++

-Welcome to **Aromatica**, a database containing information about spices, herbs, incense, and other aromatics, aiming to gather whole spectrum of these unique materials.
+Welcome to **Aromatica**, a database containing historical, cultural, and linguistic information about spices, herbs, incense, and other aromatics, aiming to gather the whole spectrum of these unique materials.

 >The website is currently under construction, come back in 2024.